-Implementing SBIRT in Health Centers: Examples
+Implementing SBIRT in Health Centers: Examples from the Field

-Description: Do you want to implement SBIRT in your Health Center, but not sure where to start?
+Do you want to implement SBIRT in your Health Center, but not sure where to start?
 This webinar will discuss various SBIRT implementation models, barriers, and facilitators to implementing and sustaining SBIRT in health centers of varying sizes.
 Experts from different health centers across the United States and other experienced professions will discuss their lessons learned.
 The audience will also have the opportunity to ask their questions to the presenters during the live webcast.

 Upon completion, participants will:

 - Understand how SBIRT service delivery has been integrated into routine practice of health centers.

 - Understand the potential barriers/challenges and facilitators that impact implementation of SBIRT in health centers.

 - Be able to describe SBIRT implementation models that fit with health center environment.

 Behavioral Health Director for Southwest Virginia Community Health Systems, Inc. (SVCHS)